chrishoina/ords-flask-livelab-2024/2-get-started/get-started.md

 You have also been provided a URI for accessing Jupyter lab.
 In this lab you will notice a Python/Flask application, as well as the files and scripts used for the sample ORDS application to run.

-Some experience in shell commands, Python, JavaScript, and HTMl are helpful but not necessary.
+Some experience in shell commands, Python, JavaScript, and HTML are helpful but not necessary.
 We've designed this workshop so even the beginner can complete it!

 Estimated Time: 10 minutes